FrankLawrence/Obsidian-Vault/University/Network Security/Border Gateway Protocol Security.md

 	- Remember which ASes originate which prefixes
 	- Remember AS-level edges and paths
 	- Prefer routes you used before and delay adoption of unfamiliar routes
+- Generate reports and alerts for out-of-band detection
 # Summary
 - BGP wasn't designed with security in mind
 	- Entities that participate need to be trusted